Svelte

 js

-// Add once in your layout or entry
+// Add once in your +layout.svelte or +page.svelte

 How it works